Healthdirect Free Australian health advice you can count on.

 • give you confidence

-Communication in a healthy relationship
+What is communication in a healthy relationship?

 Misunderstandings can happen, and that can lead to people being upset, hurt or confused.

-• set aside time to speak to each other, without interruptions
+• Set aside time to speak to each other without interruptions.

-• talk about things honestly and respectfully
+• Talk about things honestly and respectfully.

-Communication is not just talking; non-verbal communication — your posture, tone of voice, facial expressions — can tell the other person how you feel.
-Non-verbal communication can even undermine what you’re saying if your behaviour doesn’t match your words.
+Communication is not just talking.
+Non-verbal communication, including your posture, tone of voice and facial expressions can tell the other person how you feel.

 How can I maintain healthy relationships?